 Imagine a retailer rebrands.
 A visual merchandising refresh across the entire store network is part of this, so the retailer sends out new display material and instructions.

 After a month the retailer hasn't seen the results they expected, so the rebrand is declared a failure.

-Now imagine the retailer had visibility into the compliance rate of stores with the new visual merchandising guidelines.
-They discovered only 20% of stores correctly implemented the instructions.
+Now imagine the retailer had visibility into the compliance rate of stores with the new visual merchandising guidelines, and discovered that only 20% of stores had correctly implemented the instructions.

 This isn't enough data to decide if the rebrand was a success or failure.
-The retailer can now make the smarter decision to make sure all stores are compliant with the VM instructions before analysing the success or failure of the rebrand.
+But the retailer can now make the smarter decision to make sure all stores are compliant with VM instructions before analyzing the success or failure of the rebrand.

 Visibility into store compliance provides certainty.

 And with certainty, retailers can strategically invest time and cost in what drives more sales and avoid what doesn't.